 A serum ethylene glycol level should be obtained when this diagnosis is suspected.
 The osmolar gap and anion gap should also be obtained.
 After correcting for other variables, including ethanol, the serum ethylene glycol level can be estimated by multiplying the remaining osmolar gap by 6.2.

 In addition, the urine can be examined for evidence of fluorescence.
 In antifreeze, fluorescein is added to the liquid to permit mechanics to identify the source of a fluid leaking from a car.
-However, fluorescein is excreted in the urine faster than ethylene glycol.
-Thus, fluorescence can be eliminated before the patient even arrives in the emergency department.
+However, fluorescein is excreted in the urine faster than ethylene glycol, so fluorescence can be eliminated before the patient even arrives in the emergency department.
 As such, the presence of fluorescence of urine under a Wood's lamp is not a sensitive test.
 In addition, because certain containers themselves fluoresce, the presence of fluorescence is neither sensitive nor specific.
 Despite this, a positive test that differentiates urine fluorescence from that of its container may be a quick bedside clue pointing toward ethylene glycol intoxication.

 Both a serum calcium level and an electrocardiogram should be obtained, since hypocalcemia may occur as calcium combines with oxalate in the form of calcium oxalate crystals.[23]

-Measuring the osmolar gap is important when toxic alcohols ingestion is suspected.
+Measuring the osmolar gap is important when toxic alcohol ingestion is suspected.
 The osmolar gap is determined by subtracting the calculated osmolality from the measured osmolality.
 The serum osmolality should be determined by freezing point depression rather than by heat of vaporization.

 The serum osmolality can be calculated by the following formula: